Analysis | Understanding the criminal allegations the Jan. 6 committee is constructing against Trump

 Let’s work backward.

-As the riot was underway at the Capitol, Trump made no effort to intervene for hours, despite the rioters obviously acting on his behalf.
+As the riot was underway at the Capitol, Trump made no effort for hours to intervene, despite the rioters obviously acting on his behalf.
 It’s not included in this week’s filing, but the committee has numerous messages sent to Trump’s team as the riot was going on that called for the president to intervene, understanding that people believing themselves to be effecting Trump’s will would probably be responsive if he asked them to stop.
 He didn’t.
 In fact, the filing claims, Trump was aware of the violence underway at the Capitol when he tweeted an excoriation of Pence, who was still in the building.

 Before the riot began, Trump had given a speech at the Ellipse in which he encouraged the thousands of people who he had asked to come to Washington to continue to fight.
 There had apparently been some debate about sending the Ellipse crowd to the Capitol, something for which the organizers had no permit.
-But Trump called for people to march to the Capitol anyway: “You have to show strength and you have to be strong,” he said.
+But Trump called for people to march to the Capitol anyway: “You have to show strength, and you have to be strong,” he said.
 “We have come to demand that Congress do the right thing and only count the electors who have been lawfully slated.”
 This, of course, depends heavily on the idea that some electors weren’t legal, which was not the case.
 We’ll come back to this.

 Before he spoke, Trump had learned that Pence would not be enacting Eastman’s plan to reject those “unlawful” electors.
 There had been enormous pressure on Pence to do so for days as Trump’s options for retaining power dwindled.
 A memo from Eastman outlining the process was circulating by early January.
 It advocated having Pence set aside electors “without asking for permission.”
 In the memo, Eastman predicts that Democrats would “howl” futilely in response.

 Pence did ask permission, including from the Senate parliamentarian, and didn’t receive it.
 On Jan.
-4, Pence told Trump that he’d been advised he couldn’t simply reject electors — but Trump and Eastman, as articulated in the filing, continued to insist that he could.
-Eastman also spoke from the Ellipse; he and Trump both insisted that Pence could do something that Eastman later “admitted that not a single Justice of the Supreme Court” would validate, according to the filing.
+4, Pence told Trump that he had been advised that he couldn’t simply reject electors — but Trump and Eastman, as articulated in the filing, continued to insist that he could.
+Eastman also spoke from the Ellipse; he and Trump both insisted that Pence could do something Eastman later “admitted that not a single Justice of the Supreme Court” would validate, according to the filing.

 That apparently comes from testimony provided by Gregory Jacob, Pence’s attorney.
 Eastman has repeatedly tried to argue that he was advocating for something short of simply rejecting electors, despite that being the initial focus of the first of the two memos he filed.
 According to Jacobs’s testimony, Eastman on Jan.
 5 “came into the meeting saying, ‘What I’m here to ask you to do is to reject the electors.’ ” As Trump had endorsed.

-In other words, Trump and Eastman tried repeatedly to get Pence to impede the final counting of lawful electoral votes and, once the count was halted by the riot, Trump did nothing for an extended period of time that would get the electoral-vote count back on track.
+In other words, Trump and Eastman tried repeatedly to get Pence to impede the final counting of lawful electoral votes, and, once the count was halted by the riot, Trump did nothing for an extended period of time that would get the electoral-vote count back on track.
 In late January, Trump bolstered the idea that he intended to obstruct the finalization of the election broadly, saying in a statement that Pence on Jan.
 6 “could have overturned the Election!”

 The filing notes other points at which Trump tried to obstruct lawful functions, as when he contemplated overhauling the Justice Department to potentially provide a stamp of authority on his claims about rampant fraud.
 There were also those alternate slates of electors that Trump’s team encouraged to meet in mid-December, hoping to provide a pretext under which Congress could pretend to be considering two different submissions from states.
 One can understand how these might fold into a claim that Trump and his allies (including Eastman, who the filing says was aware of the alternate slates plan) were attempting to derail government functions.

-All of this, of course, depends on Trump’s endless claims about rampant fraud in the 2020 election, claims that led directly to the rioters’ efforts to do what Pence wisely opted against.
+All of this, of course, depends on Trump’s claims about rampant fraud in the 2020 election, claims that led directly to the rioters’ efforts to do what Pence wisely opted against.
 The filing offers some direct connections from Trump to that violence:

 “[A] number specifically cited the President’s tweets asking his supporters to come to Washington, D.C. on January 6.
 For example, one defendant who later pleaded guilty to threatening Nancy Pelosi texted a family member on January 6 to say: “[Trump] wants heads and I’m going to deliver.”110 Another defendant released a statement through his attorney, stating: “I was in Washington, D.C. on January 6, 2021, because I believed I was following the instructions of former President Trump and he was my president and the commander-in-chief.”